IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/simulate-failure.md

 ![see_all_failures_with_GET_Ratings](images/see_all_failures_with_GET_Ratings.png)

-Now we have to analyze all the failures by from the qotd-rating service as shown in the picture below.
+Next, we will analyze all the failures in the qotd-rating service by clicking "Analyze Calls" as shown in the picture below.

 ![GET_Ratings](images/GET_Ratings.png)